 The trail leading west from the campsite under the overhang came to an abrupt end at a very rocky ravine.
 I decided that if the trail continued on the other side of the ravine, it would do so a fair way up it.
 I hiked up over the very large boulders.
 It was difficult going and I quickly decided that it was an unlikely route for the trail.

 Getting back to Long Creek, I concluded that the only logical route was straight down the creek; a bit of water hiking was in order.

-I was surprised that I’d not seen or heard a single person so far (this was Memorial Day), and The Falls area usually draws quite a crowd.
+I was surprised that I’d not seen or heard a single person so far and this was Memorial Day, which I was expecting to be busy as the area near The Falls draws quite a crowd.
 The creek didn’t look to be too deep, but I figured with no one around if it got too deep I could always strip off to keep my clothes dry.

-We were probably the only people in the entire wilderness, and we’d both turned up at the same remote spot.
+We were probably the only people in the entire wilderness, and we’d both turned up at the same spot.

-I carried on hiking down the creek, past where he said he’d set up his hammock.
+I carried on hiking down the creek past where he said he’d set up his hammock.
 I had just worked my way around the edge of a big deep pool when I spotted what looked like another overhang behind the trees.
 And so it was.
 This was a much more primitive spot.
 Tucked under the overhang there was a fire ring and a small stone stool, nothing fancy.
 Scouting around I found what looked like a trail coming in from the west, so that might be another way to get to this spot.
 I’ll have to check that out another time.

 Copyright © 2019 Gary Allman, all rights reserved.